judeokafor/AutoMart/README.md

 ### Documentation

-Documentation is hosted at [Swagger Docs](https://auto-mart01.herokuapp.com/api/v2/docs)
+Documentation was done with swagger and hosted at [SwaggerHub](https://app.swaggerhub.com/apis-docs/AutoMart/auto-mart/1.0.0)

 ## Technologies